jeffro256/carrot/release/carrot_0.1.md

 ### 5.2 New key hierarchy

 The following figure shows the overall hierarchy one should use for new wallet keys.
-Users do not *have* to switch their key hierarchy in order to participate in the address protocol, but this heirarchy gives the best features and usability.
-Note that the master secret <code>s<sub>m</sub></code> doesn't exist for multisignature wallets.
+Users do not *have* to switch their key hierarchy in order to participate in the address protocol, but this hierarchy gives the best features and usability.
+Note that the master secret <code>s<sub>m</sub></code> doesn't exist for multi-signature wallets.

 ```
 s_m (master secret)